larrywright/larrywright.me/site/content/post/links-for-8-4.md

 insults.](http://www.bspcn.com/2007/08/04/when-insults-had-class/) Here
 are a couple of choice ones:

-> â€œA modest little person, with much to be modest about." - Winston
+> "A modest little person, with much to be modest about." - Winston
 > Churchill

-> â€œI have never killed a man, but I have read many obituaries with
+> "I have never killed a man, but I have read many obituaries with
 > great pleasure." -Clarence Darrow

 [What 120 calories looks like](http://www.nhs.uk/pages/gallery.html).